Azure/Service-Fabric-Troubleshooting-Guides/Security/How to recover from an Expired Cluster Certificate.md

 For clusters secured with certificates declared by thumbprint, rotation requires a cluster upgrade, which may pose additional risks or simply do not complete in time prior to the expiration of the certificate.
 Service Fabric now supports allowing a cluster secured with Self-signed certificates declared by thumbprint, to use its cluster certificate past the certificate expiration (**Valid To**) date.
 The feature allows the recovery of a cluster that collapsed due to expired certificate.

 It requires explicit opt-in, and is only applicable on clusters secured with self-signed certificates declared by thumbprint.
 You can use the script below to enable this setting automatically.
-If cluster certificate **is** still valid, to **manually** enable and consent to this behavior, do the following to prevent cluster outage:
+If cluster certificate **is** still valid, to enable and consent to this behavior, do the following to prevent cluster outage:

 1. Ensure that cluster is secured with self-signed certificates decalred by thumbprint.